DiveGearAdvice.comUpdated May 2026

 View on Amazon

-The Insta360 X4 shoots in 360°, which means you capture everything and reframe to the best angle in post.
-No decision-making about where to point the camera.
+The Insta360 X4 shoots 360° video, which means you capture everything and reframe to the best angle in post.
+No decision-making about where to point the camera during the dive.
+You simply hold it away from your body and let it record.

 Waterproof to 10m natively.
-8K 360° resolution means even after reframing, you still have strong footage quality.
-The AI editing tools are genuinely capable.
+8K 360° resolution means even after reframing to a standard crop, you still have strong footage quality.
+The AI editing tools in the Insta360 app are capable and fast.

-Pros: 8K 360° footage, waterproof to 10m, reframe any angle in post Cons: Large files, different editing workflow, lens guards required underwater
+Pros: 8K 360° footage, capture everything without aiming, waterproof to 10m, strong AI editing tools Cons: Large file sizes, different editing workflow, lens protection required, not suited for conventional footage

 Insta360